Center for accessibility resources privacy faqs

 Not self-disclosing is your legal right because you are an adult.
 Because of not self-disclosing, you will not receive any accommodations.
-You have the option of self-disclosing at any point in the semester, but the accommodations process only begins from the day you speak with Disability Services staff and provide necessary documentation to initiate services.
+You have the option of self-disclosing at any point in the semester, but the accommodations process only begins from the day you speak with the Center for Accessibility Resources staff and provide necessary documentation to initiate services.
 You will not have the option of redoing work done prior to your self-disclosure.
 Based on when you self-disclose, there may not be enough time to provide accommodations.
 Furthermore, why you elected to self-disclose and when you did will need to be considered.

 Only if you want us to.

 Because you are an adult learner, you choose how involved your parent(s)/guardian(s) will in the process of requesting and receiving disability services.
-In most situations it is appropriate for you, the student, to speak directly with Disability Services staff and then convey the information to your parent/guardian as you deem appropriate.
-If, in a special circumstance, you would like Disability Services to share information directly with your parent, you will be given a waiver release and will indicate your approval on the signed waiver form.
-If you would not like Disability Services to speak with your parent(s)/guardian(s), then do not provide your approval by signing this release.
+In most situations it is appropriate for you, the student, to speak directly with the Center for Accessibility Resources staff and then convey the information to your parent/guardian as you deem appropriate.
+If, in a special circumstance, you would like the Center for Accessibility Resources to share information directly with your parent, you will be given a waiver release and will indicate your approval on the signed waiver form.
+If you would not like the Center for Accessibility Resources to speak with your parent(s)/guardian(s), then do not provide your approval by signing this release.

-Is a student required to submit any documentation regarding his/her disability to faculty and staff other than Disability Services?
+Is a student required to submit any documentation regarding his/her disability to faculty and staff other than the Center for Accessibility Resources?

-Only Disability Services should have documentation regarding any disability on file.
+Only the Center for Accessibility Resources should have documentation regarding any disability on file.
 Any other University personnel needing information about your disability can speak with us to confirm the existence of a documented disability; however, no further information will be provided unless you sign a release form.